 If you’re launching a campaign from the US, include the cost of shipping in the cost of the book!
 International shipping will cost $15-35.
 We purposely set our international shipping at a flat “deal” rate to generate more international buys, because we included excess cost of a couple dollars in our domestic shipping calculation.

 The minimum amount that makes the project work for you.
 Assuming $350 dollars is your minimum advertising fee, your goal should be 10x your risk, before taking into account other costs.

 If you have a successful campaign you will be contacted by distribution expediters, some of them are worth their fee, some aren’t.
-Are you willing, do you have the time to be a distributor yourself?
+Are you willing and do you have the time to be a distributor yourself?

 Producing paperbacks is cheap!
-You can get your cost to about $4 per book shipped to you distribution area.
+You can get your cost to about $4 per book shipped to your distribution area.
 Hardcovers are a different story.
-If you only have to produce 30 hardcovers you might be paying $16-18 per copy.
+If you only have to produce 30 hardcovers you might end up paying $16-18 per copy.

 Professional cover: ($300)

 If you’re trying to put out an illustrated book, 100 unique buyers won’t be enough to cover that cost, even if the illustrator is partnered with you for the project.